IST356M001SP25/assignment-08-Joshelman29/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+In this assignment, we built a complete ETL and data visualization pipeline for analyzing parking violations in Syracuse.
+In etl.py, we implemented three key functions to extract and transform the dataset final_cuse_parking_violations.csv.
+The function top_locations() filtered and aggregated violation amounts by location where total fines exceeded \$1,000.
+The function top_locations_mappable() added these locations with latitude and longitude coordinates for mapping, and function tickets_in_top_locations() selected all individual ticket records issued at these top locations.
+Each function saved the processed results to CSV files for downstream use.
+The map_dashboard.py script visualizes the top fine-heavy locations using a heatmap powered by Folium and GeoPandas, with each point scaled by the total amount of violations.
+The location_dashboard.py script provides an interactive dashboard where users can explore ticket data by selecting a location from a dropdown.
+The code difficulty is moderate in this assignment.